Milpitas BART Circulator

 This video from the folks in Santa Cruz, CA, is a good 15-minute introduction that showcases existing PRT technologies and how they might solve that City's traffic problems.

-Here Heathrow Airport (BAA) introduces their newly constructed PRT connector between the new terminal 5 and long-term parking.
+Here is a 5-minute look at the Heathrow Airport (BAA) PRT system that connects the new terminal 5 and long-term parking.

 While most transit planners struggle to reduce single-occupancy vehicle (SOV) miles by a few percent, PRT combined with existing transit options and modern technology